 You can use this calculator to figure out your yearly heating cost savings with a new furnace.
 This calculator allows you to compare the cost of furnace efficiencies, too.

 If you’re braver, this post breaks down how to manually calculate the cost savings by using your latest energy bill.
 It will help give you the most accurate numbers based on the latest information you have.

 Trust the Experts at Knight

-That’s why you’ll want to turn to Knight to install your new furnace.
+That’s why you’ll want to turn to Knight for your furnace installation.
 We have over 45 years of expertise installing furnaces.
 We carry top-of-the-line brands and offer excellent customer service.